Oprah's Favorite Things 2021: Must-have gifts on Amazon | CNN Underscored

 Lollia Bubble Bath ($68; amazon.com)

-Oprah has recommended this bubble bath a few times, citing both the great bubbles and fragrance—as well as the ceramic vessel it comes in that you’ll happily leave out on the bathtub.
+Oprah has recommended this bubble bath a few times, citing both the great bubbles and fragrance — as well as the ceramic vessel it comes in that you’ll happily leave out on the bathtub.

 Etúhome x Cococozy Link Modern Farmtable Plank ($210; amazon.com)

-For your friend who always has a killer cheese board, this plank—made from sunstainable wood and designed by Colette ‘Coco’ Shelton of @cocoacozy—is the perfect showcase for their next creation.
+For your friend who always has a killer cheese board, this plank — made from sustainable wood and designed by Colette “Coco” Shelton of @cocoacozy — is the perfect showcase for their next creation.

 GreenPan Reserve Ceramic Nonstick 10-Piece Cookware Set ($399.95; amazon.com)

-Chic and sophisticated—not to mention free of bad-for-you chemicals and easy to clean—this set of GreenPan cookware is the perfect present for your favorite home chef.
-With 10 pieces that include frying pans, stockpots, and sauté pans, it includes pretty much everything they’ll need to, well, get cookin’.
+Chic and sophisticated — not to mention free of bad-for-you chemicals and easy to clean — this set of GreenPan cookware is the perfect present for your favorite home chef.
+With 10 pieces that include frying pans, stockpots and sauté pans, it includes pretty much everything they’ll need to, well, get cookin’.

 Aarke Carbonator III Premium Carbonator/Sparkling & Seltzer Water Maker ($249; amazon.com)